na-na-hi/renget/archive/kingbri-chara-guide.md

-# Optimized Character Creation
+# Ali:Chat Lite

 !!! info
     Need help?
 Ping `@kingbri` on a Discord server!
 My DMs are locked.

 Character creation can be difficult for first-time creators, especially since there are many formats to choose from.
-This guide aims to show a character format that helps optimize token counts for providing bots that both efficient and have a lot of context.
+Today, I want to explain a token-optimized character format (aptly named Ali:Chat lite since it works with Ali:Chat and PLists) that helps optimize token counts for providing bots that both efficient and have a lot of context.
 This guide is going to be pretty short, since it doesn't require too much to learn.

 Before I get started, I want to thank Alicat, AVAKSon, and Trappu for putting up with my questions as I learned these processes.
 These people are some of the nicest I've met during my journey to character creation!